KragleStudios/FactionWars/README.md

 # Style Guide
  - use -- for comments
- - use native lua syntax only plaese aka not instead of !
+ - use native lua syntax only please aka not instead of !
  - use lowerCamelCase for all methods and local variables etc. If you find somewhere that isn't lower camel case please change it.
- - please read through this https://github.com/Capster/lua-style-guide

 # Module Docs
  - [core/economy](gamemode/core/economy/README.md)